Here are some of the best Scottish Highland walks in the local area:

 The South Loch Ness Trail

 Located on the south side of Loch Ness, this trail offers a fantastic walking and biking experience.
 You will find a mixture of minor roads, forest tracks and purpose-built trails.
 The South Loch Ness Trail is 58 km long and starts in Torbreck near Inverness.
-The trail offers spectacular views, several points of interest and has designated spots along the route where you can stop and relax.
-The South Loch Ness trail really is the most popular Inverness walking and cycling route in the Scottish Highlands.
-Several sections of the trail are suitable for biking and cycling as well, which really is the best way to explore all that the Scottish Highlands have to offer.
+The trail offers splendid views, several points of interest and has designated spots along the route where you can stop and relax.
 You can cover the whole route or select any one of the three sections to get the most out of the South Loch Ness Trail.

 The Great Glen Way

 Our list of walks wouldn’t be complete without the Great Glen Way.
 The Great Glen Way makes for a slightly challenging walking route in Inverness.
 The route offers some of the most dramatic scenery Scotland has to offer.
-The trail follows all the way from Fort William in the south-west, to Inverness in the north east.
+The trail follows all the way from Inverness in the north east to Fort William in the south west.
 Several historical and natural heritage sites are located along the route, which makes the Great Glen Way trail worth visiting.

 The Loch Ness 360° Trail